terryyin/lizard/README.md

                         recursively.
 Multiple patterns can be specified.
 Don't forget to add "" around the pattern.
   -X, --xml             Generate XML in cppncss style instead of the normal
                         tabular output.
-Useful to generate report in Hudson server
+Useful to generate report in Jenkins server
-  -a ARGUMENTS, --arguments=ARGUMENTS
-                        Limit for number of parameters -P, --no_preprocessor_count
+  -P, --no_preprocessor_count
                         By default, a #if will also increase the complexity.
                         Adding this option to ignore them